More transparency and simplicity: Setting the standard in pharmacy care

 • Proactive Savings Alerts: Notifies consumers of savings opportunities, averaging $42 per prescription.

-Learn more about our new pharmacy reimbursement model here our prior authorization changes here.
+Learn more about our new pharmacy reimbursement model here, and read about our latest reimbursement updates here.
+Learn about our latest prior authorization changes here.